 Note 2: everything here is based on some assumptions which means that in few years the concept might look totally different.
 However it doesn’t mean that you shouldn’t use good practices or some recommendations that I describe below.

 Guilds basic concepts in a TL;DR version

-- Guilds have at least one thread (and a thread have a fiber)
+- Guilds have at least one thread (and a thread has a fiber)

 - Threads in different guilds can run in parallel

 - Threads in a same guild can not run in parallel because of GIL/GVL/GGL (Giant Guild Lock)